Best Way to Send Money to India from UK at Best Rates!

 [If you haven’t read my comprehensive guide about India remittance, now is an excellent time to do it!
 Here’s the link.]

-Then what’s the best way to transfer money to India?
+Then what’s the best way to transfer money from UK to India?

 I have been in the UK for a while now.

-I have tried moving GBP to Indian Rupees using many different companies/banks (big and small!) that offer money transfer services to India from the UK.
+I converted GBP to Indian Rupees using many different companies/banks (big and small!) that offer money transfer services to India from the UK.

 If done right, it can save you a lot in conversion rates and fees.

-In this post, I will introduce you to some great services out there who will convert your Pounds at mid-market rates and will be better off as much as 1 Rupee per GBP converted compared to many banks.
+In this post, I will introduce you to some great services out there that convert your Pounds at mid-market rates and will be better off as much as 1 Rupee per GBP converted compared to many banks.